Donovan Mitchell NBA Playoffs Player Props: Cavaliers vs. Knicks

 - This season, he's accounted for 25.8% of his team's three-pointers made, averaging 3.6 per game.

+- Mitchell's opponents, the Knicks, have one of the NBA's slowest tempos with 101 possessions per game, while his Cavaliers average the fewest possessions per game with 98.7.

-- The Knicks are the 12th-best defensive squad in the NBA, allowing 113.1 points per contest.
+- The Knicks are the 12th-best defensive team in the NBA, conceding 113.1 points per game.

-- On the boards, the Knicks are ranked seventh in the league, allowing 42 rebounds per game.
+- The Knicks are the seventh-ranked team in the league, giving up 42 rebounds per game.

-- In terms of assists, the Knicks have allowed 25.1 per contest, 13th in the NBA.
+- Looking at assists, the Knicks have given up 25.1 per contest, 13th in the league.

 Donovan Mitchell vs. the Knicks